 Whether you want to spend the day hiking around the Adirondack Mountains or a few hours kicking back in an Adirondack chair on Lake Champlain, the Adirondack Coast’s parks & beaches promise to delight.
-The area boasts the 2nd largest freshwater beach in the United States, Plattsburgh City Beach, miles of trails to explore at Point Au Roche State Park, or grab a campsite at Cumberland Bay or Ausable Point State Park – all with breathtaking views of Lake Champlain.
+The area boasts one of the largest freshwater beaches in the United States, Plattsburgh City Beach, miles of trails to explore at Point Au Roche State Park, or grab a campsite at Cumberland Bay or Ausable Point State Park – all with breathtaking views of Lake Champlain.

 Ausable Point Campground campsites offer a shoreline comprised of natural sand and a gentle slope right to Lake Champlain.
 It borders a wildlife management area that offers a hiking trail, as well as water access for canoeists and sea kayakers to explore.
 With the city of Plattsburgh a short drive from this campground there is virtually no limit for entertainment opportunities.